Latest Update: March 2nd, 2023

 - Pay deeply attention on how you use the text in your links.
 Don’t use the following:

 - Make sure that you use alternative (alt) text for images: This will help screen-reader users know what the image is about.
 You will find resources on how to do this at the bottom of this guide.

 - Pay deeply attention to how you use color contrast.

 - Make sure that you are using the right font, and are using the right font size: This will help people who uses small screens, such as mobile phones.

-- Offer an option to open your newsletter in a web browser: This could come in handy if the email client that the member(s) use that doesn’t render the email correctly.
+- Offer an option to open your newsletter in a web browser: This could come in handy if the email client that the member(s) use doesn’t render the email correctly.

 - Make accessibility a top priority: Check every newsletter that you are sending out for any accessibility issues.
 If a member of your church contacts you complaining about the lack of accessibility of your newsletter, don’t take this lightly.
 If the complaint is valid, for example, the member who is trying to access information on the newsletter gives you or your team steps to improve, listen to that feedback and implement it as soon as possible.

 This part of the guide now explains how you can physically improve your place of worship to meet the demands of people with disabilities.